dgrzar/q-nqueens/README.md

 # q-nqueens
-quantum solutions to the n queens problem
+Quantum solutions to the n queens problem.

+Annealing and gate (circuit) solutions will be implemented.